389ds/389ds.github.io/docs/389ds/design/container.md

 startup.
 This way DS can be configured with docker native behaviours.
 Some examples are the directory manager password, replication password, indexing on startup.

+## Other integrations

+Many other pieces have been put into place in the last 2 years before this.
+Examples are:

+* defaults.inf to allow discovery of resources for cli tools
+* allowing to run with zero suffixes in the server (it used to crash)
+* python installer is an api framework, not a tool-only so easier to integrate
+* python tools allow decoupling from systemd/selinux, and configuring a lot in setup
+* cn=config removes most options and transparent upgrades from libglobs.c
+* probably many more that I have forgotten ...